-Our need to manage holistically and utilise regenerative landscape design and management practises should be obvious.
+Our need to manage holistically and utilise regenerative landscape design and management practises should becoming obvious.

-We focus on utilising low consumption, low cost, re-usable, recycled, replenishable materials and products and more importantly we must rapidly transition away from reductionist, extractive landscape management practices.
+We encourage a focus on utilising low consumption, low cost, re-usable, recycled, replenishable materials and products and more importantly we must rapidly transition away from reductionist, extractive landscape management practices.